 It’s important to consider what your values are and what is important to you.
 This is your chance to consider your dream job or what kind of workplace you’d like to be in.
 You might want to work in a lab conducting experiments, or perhaps you’d prefer to work with people.

 Finding a major that genuinely interests you will make studying so much easier.
 This is also your chance to explore areas of science that you haven’t been exposed to previously.

 Can I do a double major in the Bachelor of Science?

-In some instances, you can complete the subjects for two majors.
-However, only one major will feature on your transcript.
+In the Bachelor of Science, one major will be listed on your transcript.
+But in some instances, you can complete the subjects for two majors.
 For example, you might complete the subjects for a major in both chemistry and pharmacology.